Vivvianne/Quotes/README.md

 # Licence

 This app is licenced by MIT.
+Here is the link to the licence https://github.com/Vivvianne/Quotes/blob/master/LICENSE.

 ## Development server